RAs provide live-in support to students during their studies, providing pastoral care and serving as an academic role model.

 Review the Resident Advisor position description

-To apply to be a Resident Advisor, applications must include a cover letter and CV (tailored to the role) along with the contact details for two referees.
+To apply to be a Resident Advisor, applications must be submitted online once an application period has been opened.
+Applications should include a cover letter and CV (tailored to the role) along with the contact details for two referees.

 Optional CV and cover letter help